JustBerkhout/nectar-tutorials/ardc/non-technical/allocation-management/allocation-management.md

 ### Contact Nectar support

 To assign the *project-manager* role to an existing user in your project, you or another project-manager needs to contact Nectar Support.
-You can use the `Support Ticket` link from your dashboard, send an email to support@ehelp.edu.au or log a ticket on [support.ehelp.edu.au]( https://support.ehelp.edu.au/support/tickets/new), requesting that the project member be assigned the project manager role, and whether you yourself need to retain project-manager status.
+You can use the `Support Ticket` link from your dashboard, send an email to support@ehelp.edu.au or log a ticket on [support.ehelp.edu.au]( https://support.ehelp.edu.au/support/tickets/new), requesting that the specified project member (*be sure to include their details*) be assigned the project manager role, and whether you yourself need to retain project-manager status.

 Note that Nectar will only accept requests for assigning the project-manager *from existing project-managers* or from the Chief Investigator as listed in the project allocation request.